 Fortunately by the time I was a year out of training, large, new locked carts were introduced with drawers for each patient with their medicines neatly separated.
 Even though one cart was shared by two nurses, it was still a vast improvement.

 A couple of years later this procedure improved when the new hospital opened.
 Each patient had a locked medicine box built into the wall with access from the inside and outside of the room for their medicines.

-Then later the Pyxis was a central, locked cart where each patient had a drawer for their medicines.
+Then later the Pyxis was in a central, locked cart where each patient had a drawer for their medicines.

 Intravenous Fluids and Medicines

 Back then we didn’t have IV pump machines to regulate the flow of intravenous medicines or intravenous fluids.
 I still remember holding my watch, with a second hand, to the drip chamber of the tubing that led to the glass bottles of fluid, counting the number of drops per 15 seconds and multiplying by 4 to be sure it was infusing at the prescribed rate!
 It sometimes took a few minutes to get the rate just right!
 This hadn’t changed since the 1940’s or earlier!!

 We had to regulate the rate of the drips with a roller clamp!
 Can you imagine how hard it was to roll the adjustment to perfection; and how easily it could be readjusted accidentally or on purpose if a confused patient decided they wanted to get the medicine or fluid run in in a hurry?
 Later a locking feature was added so it couldn’t be changed accidentally.

 Back then in the late 1970’s I worked in a Coronary Care Unit/Intensive Care Unit in Mississippi.
 Many vital medicines are given intravenously for critically ill patients.
 For most of the first year I was there, the pumps that controlled the IV fluids were kept downstairs in “Central Supply.”